garrandall/popular-music-data/tracks/shotta-flow-nle-choppa.md

 I am a beast, you cannot tame it
 Don't point a finger, this shit can get dangerous These niggas hatin', these niggas plottin'
-Ooh, he got money, I'm runnin' his wallet
+Oh he got money, I'm runnin' his wallet
 You say you a killer, lil' nigga, stop it
 In a shootout, your gun was droppin'
 You really a fraud, you cannot stomp on this yard